thehui87/Learning-Godot/Background-loading.md

 ### Use a Semaphore

-While your threads waits for the main thread to request a new resource, use a Semaphore to sleep (instead of a busy loop or anything similar).
+While your thread waits for the main thread to request a new resource, use a Semaphore to sleep (instead of a busy loop or anything similar).

 ### Don't block the main thread during the call to ```poll```